ChetanaGPriya/ChetanaGPriya/README.md

 - 👨‍💻 I'm graduated with Bachelor's degree in **Computer Science** from Andhra University

+- I have a deep passion for technology and data.
+Throughout my academic and professional journey, I have engaged in numerous exciting projects and gained diverse experiences.
+I am consistently eager to learn and leverage my skills to address real-world challenges.
+Whether it’s analyzing complex data sets or developing innovative solutions, I am motivated by a strong drive to harness technology and data to create a positive impact.

 - 👨‍💻 All of my projects are available at [https://github.com/ChetanaGPriya](https://github.com/ChetanaGPriya)

 - 📫 How to reach me **chetanag.work@gmail.com**